Employee Notice Period-Things an HR Must Know

 8. Work on Notice Period

-The work on notice period goes on as usual.
+The work on the notice period goes on as usual.
 Here, the workers need to give the knowledge transfer towards the ending days of the notice period.
 This helps the replacing employee carry on the work effectively and efficiently.

 9. Notice Period Buyout Option

 Sometimes, an employee becomes unable to serve the agreed-upon notice period.
 It can be because the exiting worker gets an immediate joining date elsewhere or other problems.
-In such a scenario, the worker is liable to pay the amount of the salary for the days failed to work during the notice period.
+In such a scenario, the worker is liable to pay the salary for the days failed to work during the notice period.

 For these reasons, the notice period is imperative to understand for both parties.